 3.2.3.2 Distortion

 Distortion refers to the phenomenon where the geometric similarity between an image and an object is disrupted when an optical system forms an image.
 Specifically, it is manifested as the shape of the image not being consistent with the actual shape of the object, which is caused by the inconsistent magnification of the optical system for different fields of view.
 From the perspective of optical imaging principles, it is because when light passes through an optical system, the propagation paths of the main light rays in different fields of view deviate from the ideal situation.
-Distortion can cause the geometric shape of the image to be distorted, This leads to a deviation between the star point imaging position and the ideal position [12].which is unacceptable for the application of static star simulators.
+Distortion can cause the geometric shape of the image to be distorted, this leads to a deviation between the star point imaging position and the ideal position [12], which is unacceptable for the application of static star simulators.

-According to the distortion definition as shown in Formula (3-4) :
+According to the distortion definition as shown in equation (3-4) :